 Tip 1: Learn & understand the photography basics

-If you’re looking for learning photography basics and getting full control of your camera then you might like to check out our comprehensive tutorials:
+If you’re looking to learn photography basics and get full control of your camera then you might like to check out our comprehensive tutorials:

 Also, there is an introductory photography course, follow the below links: